 - 2 ½ cups Crisco or white vegetable shortening

 - Add shortening to the large bowl of a stand mixer and gradually add powdered sugar.
-Beat with stand mixer (paddle attachment NOT whisk attachment) on low speed until powdered sugar is combined, then increase to medium-high speed for about 5 minutes until mixture is very creamy and fluffy.
+Beat with stand mixer (paddle attachment NOT whisk attachment) on low speed until powdered sugar is combined, then increase to medium-high speed for about 5 minutes until the mixture is very creamy and fluffy.
 Set this aside.

 - In a very clean bowl mix dry ingredients.
 Add boiling water and immediately beat with mixer on high speed.
 Beat until stiff peaks form, about 8 minutes.
 When mixture begins to get stiff add flavoring. * you can use a hand mixer for this part